Plawn/petit_publipost_gateway/README.md

 For real tho:

-* Not relying on strange libraries for templating -> can template the fuck out anything
 * Will be able to make <span style="color:orange;">**TABLES**</span> !!
 * Now support types WICH MEANS that we'll soon be able to make <span style="color:orange;">REM's</span> and <span style="color:orange;">CET's</span>